amir-prompt/git-notes-bot/README.md

 | `notes-found` | Whether any git notes were found (`true`/`false`) |
 | `notes-count` | Number of commits with git notes |

+## Git AI / Cursor Integration

+This action works seamlessly with [Git AI](https://usegitai.com/) and [Cursor](https://cursor.sh/) (including Cursor Composer).
+When you use these tools:

+1. **Automatic Note Creation** - Git AI automatically creates git notes with detailed authorship data for every commit
+2. **Rich Metadata** - Captures AI model, conversation history, code changes, timestamps, and file modifications
+3. **Visual Reports** - This action parses the notes and displays beautiful visualizations on your PRs
+4. **Zero Configuration** - Works out of the box with Cursor's default settings

+Simply commit with Cursor/Git AI, push your notes, and open a PR - the bot handles the rest!

+> **Tip**: The visual authorship bars and statistics you see in your Cursor terminal are automatically captured and displayed on GitHub PRs.

 ## Pushing Git Notes to Remote

 ⚠️ **Important**: By default, `git push` does not push notes.
 This causes a common issue where: